-There are a few different ways to use a HELOC, an acronym for Home Equity Line Of Credit, to finance an investment property purchase.
+There are a few different ways to use a HELOC (Home Equity Line Of Credit) to finance an investment property purchase.
 The first way is to take out a HELOC on your primary residence and using the proceeds to fund a rental property purchase, which is considered a home equity loan.
-The second way is taking out a HELOC on an investment property, which is considered a commercial loan.
+The second way is taking out a HELOC on an investment property, which is typically considered a commercial loan.
 HELOCs are great real estate financing tools that allow you to access a property’s equity to finance the purchase of a new investment property acquisition, or use the funds to make renovations and improvements.

 What is a HELOC?